 House Mice are 2” in size and round in shape.
 They are light brown in color.

 They can live indoors or outdoors and can squeeze their bodies through tiny spaces as small as a dime.
-They are the most common breed of mice in the United States and breed quickly.
+House Mice are the most common breed of mice in the United States and breed quickly.

 House mice carry fleas, lice, mites and ticks, which they then carry into your home.
 Their droppings contain harmful germs and contaminate food and food surfaces.